-- To examine the issues concerning relations between the Council of Europe, its Member States and the World Anti-Doping Agency (WADA), and to decide on a common position, when possible, on these issues;
+- 1. Examine the issues concerning relations between the Council of Europe, its Member States and the World Anti-Doping Agency (WADA), and to decide on a common position, when possible, on these issues;

-- To draw up, if necessary, opinions for the Committee of Ministers of the Council of Europe on these issues, including the budgetary elements;
+- Draw up, if necessary, opinions for the Committee of Ministers of the Council of Europe on these issues, including the budgetary elements;

-- To periodically revise the mandate of members of the WADA Foundation Board appointed by the Council of Europe.
+- Periodically revise the mandate of members of the WADA Foundation Board appointed by the Council of Europe.

 Institute for National Anti-Doping Organisations – iNADO

-The Doping Authority joined iNADO immediately after this umbrella organisation was established in 2012.
-In 2016, iNADO continued to develop its role as the knowledge institute and the representative of the National Anti-Doping Organisations affiliated to it.
+Immediately after the iNADO was established, the Doping Authority joined this umbrella organisation.
+In 2018, iNADO consolidated its role as the knowledge institute and the representative of the National Anti-Doping Organisations affiliated to it.
 The Doping Authority contributed in many ways to the work of iNADO and it has also been a member of the board since 2016.
-We attended the iNADO meeting in Lausanne preceding the WADA – ADO Symposium.
+We attended the iNADO workshop in Lausanne preceding the WADA – ADO Symposium.

 International Anti-Doping Arrangement - IADA

-The Doping Authority was present at the annual meeting of this group of countries.
+The Doping Authority was present at the annual meeting of this group of countries in Gold Coast (Australia).
 In early 2016, South Africa decided to leave the arrangement, since when IADA has included ten countries.
-The present Arrangement will be in place from 2015 to 2018.
+The present Arrangement covered the period 2015 to 2018.

 NADO Leaders Summits

-After the publication of the second report on Russian doping practices (written by Richard McLaren, who was appointed as the Independent Person in this matter by WADA), a number of developed NADOs decided to meet to discuss the implications of this report.
-The first meeting took place in Copenhagen and the meeting ended with the issuing of a detailed statement on behalf of the thirteen NADOs present about the steps these NADOs deemed necessary to tackle the problems that had been identified.
-A second meeting followed in the autumn, this time in Bonn, to discuss developments since the first meeting.
-A press release was issued at the end of this meeting on behalf of the nineteen NADOs present on this occasion.
-The joint position was extensively quoted in media around the world and the influence on the policy of sports organisations is evident.
+After the publication of the second report on Russian doping practices (written by Richard McLaren, who was appointed as the Independent Person in this matter by WADA), a number of developed NADO’s decided to meet to discuss the implications of this report.
+The first meetings took place in 2016.
+In 2018, there were three meetings: in Bonn, London and Paris.
+These meetings ended with the issuing of a press statements on behalf of the NADOs present about the steps these NADOs deemed necessary to tackle the problems that had been identified.
+The joint positions were extensively quoted in media around the world and the influence on the policy of sports organisations is evident.